 I do remember how good it felt to pay that off.
 I think it’s all that gets me through some days.

 I want an end, especially with three of my four children entering college within a year of each other in my near future.

 Of course, that’s not the actual challenge name; you get it.

 Naturally, we were spending more than we were bringing in.

 We were the “typical” American family living outside of our means and I hated myself for it.

 Money is a tough subject and I do not like arguing, so it was a long week.

 We were in the “messy middle” just like she said and Challenge 10 didn’t care.

-Where money is concerned, I have always struggled to keep my head above water.
+As I talked about before, where money is concerned, I have always struggled to keep my head above water.

-Now, I’m reading in Challenge 10, hearing “just hang on”, when all I wanted to do was drop out!
+Now, I’m reading in Challenge 10, hearing “just hang on” when all I wanted to do was drop out!